 Much like her father's first foray, Elizabeth's first outing was a mini-tri in which she rode something that looked more like a mountain bike than a triathlon bike.
 She's doing her second Tinman this summer.

 William said the Tinman should be on everyone's list, and those who do it usually come back.
 There's a community spirit to it that seems to reverberate with everyone who does the race.
 For Wendy, it's watching athletes set the competition aside to help fellow racers.
 For team Tri Huracan, it's the bond that stitches the group together, a true family vibe that's unbreakable.
 For Elizabeth, it's the people who show up in droves to support the athletes.

 "They're helping me to reach my goal, and it's so uplifting," Elizabeth said.
-"No matter how I'm feeling I'm excited to see them, and it feels me drive to keep going.
+"No matter how I'm feeling I'm excited to see them, and it gives me drive to keep going.
 I want to do well for myself, but also for the people encouraging me to do well."